TamiMcInnis/OC-P7-RestaurantReviewSite/DesignGuide.md

 * The styling of the app is consistent, down to the style object passed to the GoogleMaps API to syle the map
 * The app is fully responsive, moving the `<SidePanel />` to the bottom of screen when the screen becomes vertical
-* Returned restaurants are determined by the bounds of the map visibile, as opposed to a radius around the user.
+* Returned restaurants are determined by the bounds of the map visible, as opposed to a radius around the user.
 This allows the user to scan the map in other areas than their current location, to get data
 * The filter allows users to display only restaurants that meet their desired rating
-* When hovering on a restuarant listing, the corresponding map marker highlights
+* When hovering on a restaurant listing, the corresponding map marker highlights
-* Users can add new reviews to an existing resraurant
+* Users can add new reviews to an existing restaurant
 * `moment.js` is used to determine the relative time since each review was left
 * Users can add a new restaurant to the array of existing restaurants